Everybody’s talking about alternative investments, but there seems to be a lot of confusion about what they are.

 Pretty simple so far, right?

-But, what they invest in is so varied that it might make your head spin.
-CFG has been offering Accredited Investors private equity, debt or hybrid Securities for over two decades — a subset of this larger world of alternatives.
+But, what they can be is so varied that it might make your head spin.
+Carofin and its affiliates have been offering Accredited Investors private equity, debt or hybrid Securities for over two decades — a subset of this larger world of alternatives.

 What Alternatives Are